Sister Abhaya murder case: Action council

 An Action Council was convened by Jomon Puthenpurackal in 1992 demanding prosecution of those responsible for the murder of Abhaya.

-67 nuns belonging to Abhaya's congregation petitioned the Chief Minister of the Kerala State Government to investigate the case as a homicide.
-On 7 April 1992, the Director General of Police of Kerala directed the Crime Branch of the Kerala Police to take over the investigation from the local police.
-The Kerala Government, on the basis of the petition, recommended a CBI enquiry.
+67 nuns belonging to Abhaya's congregation petitioned the Chief Minister of Kerala to investigate the case as a homicide.
+On 7 April 1992, the Director general of police of Kerala directed the Crime Branch of the Kerala Police to take over the investigation from the local police.
+The Government of Kerala, on the basis of the petition, recommended a CBI enquiry.
 On 29 March 1993, CBI began a new investigation.

 Kerala Police

 On 27 March 1992, Kottayam West Police Station ASI V V Augustine visited the crime scene and called the fire force to search for Abhaya's body in the well in the compound.
 The fire force removed the body from the well.
 An inquest was prepared by ASI Augustine.
 Photographs of the body were also taken.
 Clothing of Abhaya was taken into custody.
 Later these items of physical evidence were destroyed.
 The post-mortem report indicated death by drowning but also reported on the possibility of homicide based on head injuries.

-On 7 April 1992, the Director General of Police of Kerala directed the Crime Branch section of the Kerala police to take up the investigation.
+On 7 April 1992, the Director general of police of Kerala directed the Crime Branch section of the Kerala police to take up the investigation.
 The Crime Branch submitted its report before the Revenue Divisional Officer (RDO) on 30 January 1993.
 The Crime Branch concluded that Abhaya had committed suicide.
 According to the post mortem report, she had died from drowning.
 Though there were allegations that the Crime Branch had procured the evidence in the case from the court and destroyed it, this was subsequently disproved by the CBI.